 Pro-Forma Earnings refers to the company’s income that is calculated in deviation from the compliance with Generally Accepted Accounting Principle as it does not take into account non-recurring items such as extraordinary items like loss due to fire, restructuring expenses, etc. so that relatively positive picture of company’s financial statement can be shown by the company.

-Pro-Forma earning refers to earning that excludes non-recurring items like restructuring charges, extraordinary items.
-In Pro-Forma Earning company’s earnings are not calculated according to Generally Accepted Accounting Principles (GAAP).
+In simple words, Pro-Forma earning refers to earning that excludes non-recurring items like restructuring charges, extraordinary items.
+In this, company’s earnings are not calculated according to Generally Accepted Accounting Principles (GAAP).
 It is used to show the positive aspect of earning.

-- Pro-Forma earnings also refer to as projection of earning that includes as a part of IPO i.e. Initial Public Offering.
+- It is also referred to as projection of earning that includes as a part of IPO i.e. Initial Public Offering.

-- Pro-Forma Earnings Company may exclude item that is non-recurring or that normally not occurs as a part of normal operations.
+- The company may exclude item that is non-recurring or that normally not occurs as a part of normal operations.
 Examples are asset impairments, obsolete inventories, restructuring charges, and extraordinary items.
 The intention of a company through these is to create a clear picture of its normal profitability and show it to investors.

 - Moreover, some companies misuse this and exclude item that should normally include as per GAAP.
 An investor should take precaution, do fundamental analyses and invest accordingly.

 Let us understand the same with a case study.

 In 2001, Amazon.com has released it a Pro-Forma result of a quarter which was excluding some expenses like write-downs of impaired assets, interest expenses, and losses on equity investments.